-Privacy and data protection regulations are complex and could harm our business, reputation, financial condition, and operating results
+Privacy and data protection regulations are complex and could harm our business, reputation, financial condition, and operating results.

-Governments around the world have adopted legislative and regulatory proposals concerning data protection.
-For example, the EU General Data Protection Regulation (GDPR) applies to our operations that collect or process personal information of EU residents.
-If our operations are found to violate GDPR requirements, we may incur substantial fines, need to change our business practices, and face reputational harm, any of which could have an adverse effect on our business.
-The EU-U.S. Privacy Shield framework allows U.S. companies that self-certify to the U.S. Department of Commerce and commit to comply with specified requirements to transfer personal data from the EU to the U.S. In July 2020, the Court of Justice of the European Union ruled that the EU-U.S. Privacy Shield is an invalid transfer mechanism, but upheld Standard Contractual Clauses as a valid transfer mechanism under appropriate circumstances.
+Governments around the world have adopted legislative and regulatory proposals concerning the collection and use of personal data of consumers, employees and business contacts.
+As a company with primarily employee and business contact personal data, we are subject to many different data protection laws, including some U.S. states such as California and countries in Europe, China, and Brazil.
+For example, the EU General Data Protection Regulation (GDPR) applies to our operations that collect or process personal information of EU individuals, such as personal information concerning our employees at our facilities in Croatia and Poland.
+If our EU operations are found to violate GDPR requirements, we may incur substantial fines, need to change our business practices, and face reputational harm, any of which could have an adverse effect on our business.
+As a U.S. company, the ability to centrally manage aspects of our operation and workforce, and to make decisions based on complete and accurate global data is important and requires the ability to transfer and access data.
+In order to enable the transfer of personal data from the EU to the U.S., we have self-certified to the U.S. Department of Commerce and committed to comply with specified requirements under the EU-U.S. Privacy Shield framework to transfer personal data from the EU to the U.S.

+In July 2020, the Court of Justice of the European Union ruled that the EU-U.S. Privacy Shield is an invalid transfer mechanism, but upheld Standard Contractual Clauses, which we also use, as a valid transfer mechanism under appropriate circumstances.
 The validity of data transfer mechanisms remains subject to legal, regulatory, and political developments in both Europe and the U.S. The invalidation of the EU-U.S. Privacy Shield and potential invalidation of other data transfer mechanisms could have an adverse impact on our ability to process and transfer personal data outside of the EU.
+This may inhibit our ability to transfer our employee data from our European operations to the Company's headquarters in the U.S., or elsewhere, making it much more difficult to effectively manage our global human capital.
 These evolving privacy and data protection requirements create uncertainty and added compliance obligations that could harm our business, reputation, financial condition and operating results.